akka/akka/akka-contrib/docs/cluster-singleton.rst

 but for some cases this feature takes care of that by making sure that another singleton instance will eventually be started.

-The cluster singleton is implemented by ``akka.contrib.pattern.ClusterSingletonManager``.
+The cluster singleton pattern is implemented by ``akka.contrib.pattern.ClusterSingletonManager``.
-It manages singleton actor instance among all cluster nodes or a group of nodes tagged with a specific role. ``ClusterSingletonManager`` is an actor that is supposed to be started on all nodes, or all nodes with specified role, in the cluster.
+It manages one singleton actor instance among all cluster nodes or a group of nodes tagged with a specific role. ``ClusterSingletonManager`` is an actor that is supposed to be started on all nodes, or all nodes with specified role, in the cluster.
 The actual singleton actor is started by the ``ClusterSingletonManager`` on the oldest node by creating a child actor from